ViennaRNA/RNAblueprint/README.md

     --prefix Specify an installation path prefix
-    --with-boost Specify the installation directory of the boost library --disable-swig Disable all SWIG scripting interfaces
+    --with-boost Specify the installation directory of the boost library --disable-program  Disable RNAblueprint program compilation
-    --disable-program  Disable RNAblueprint program compilation
+    --disable-swig Disable all SWIG scripting interfaces
     --enable-libGMP Enable the calculation of big numbers with multiprecision --disable-openmp Disable the usage of parallel computation

-TIP: You might want call ./configure –help for all install options!
+TIP: You might want call `./configure --help` for all install options!

 ## Documentation